giantrotta24/Outdoor-Gear-Bank/README.md

 Before this application, each department had a 1.25" binder keeping track of the gear currently out for rent.
 The store also had no process for keeping tabs on gear that needed maintenance and what maintenance it may need.
 This application solves both of these problems by moving inventory between three stages: "Available, Out for Rent, and In Maintenance."

+Any company that provides a rental service would benefit from the usage of this application.

 ## Code style
 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg?style=flat)](https://github.com/feross/standard)